dobtco/wintersmith-knowledge-base/contents/articles/screendoor/your_form/building_your_form.md

 ### Deleting a field

-To delete a field in your form, hover over the field you want to delete, and click the &ldquo;Delete&rdquo; link in the lower right corner.
+To delete a field in your form, hover over the field you want to delete, and click the "Delete" link in the lower right corner.

 If responses have been submitted to your project, we assume that those responses might contain answers to that field.
-In this case, clicking the &ldquo;Delete&rdquo; link will show a dropdown with two options: &ldquo;Hide this field&rdquo; or &ldquo;Delete this field and its answers.&rdquo;
+In this case, clicking the "Delete" link will show a dropdown with two options: "Hide this field" or "Delete this field and its answers."

 ![Delete confirmation when a Screendoor project contains responses.](../images/formbuilder_8.png)

-Selecting &ldquo;Hide this field&rdquo; will make the field invisible to the public, move it to the bottom of the form, and leave your responses intact.
-If you select &ldquo;Delete this field and its answers,&rdquo; it will delete the field and remove all previous answers to it within your responses.
+Selecting "Hide this field" will make the field invisible to the public, move it to the bottom of the form, and leave your responses intact.
+If you select "Delete this field and its answers," it will delete the field and remove all previous answers to it within your responses.

 ### Adding rules for complex logic